Confused by tax terminology? Don't fret! We've broken down some commonly used tax terms to help you learn the lingo.

 An individual’s filing status plays an important role in determining his or her tax liability.
 It also affects taxpayers’ eligibility for certain tax credits and the size of one’s standard deduction.
 Tax filing status is largely determined by one’s marital status.
 In a given tax year, individuals are considered married for tax purposes if they are married as of December 31st of that year.

-Single: This filing status is for taxpayers who are unmarried or divorced.
+This filing status is reserved for taxpayers who are unmarried or divorced.

-Married Filing Jointly: Taxpayers who are married and filing a joint tax return must use this filing status.
+Married taxpayers filing a joint tax return must use this filing status.

 The taxpayer was entitled to file a joint return with their spouse for the year in which their spouse died.